akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 Java
 :  @@snip [InteractionPatternsTest.java](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/InteractionPatternsAskWithStatusTest.java) { #actor-ask-with-status }

 A validation error is turned into a `Failure` for the message adapter.
-In this case we are explicitly handling the valdation error separately from other ask failures.
+In this case we are explicitly handling the validation error separately from other ask failures.

 **Example ask from the outside:**